katesully/2800-202310-DTC08/README.md

 3. Verify that your roadmap has been saved by navigating to "My Maps" (the middle icon on the bottom nav bar).

 * Users can check off steps they have completed of roadmaps
+1. On "My Maps" (the page with your saved roadmaps), click on the title of a roadmap.
+2. You will be directed to the /trackProgress route, where you can see your current progress along your journey of steps for a particular roadmap.
+3. To check off a step, click the checkbox next to it.
+The page will reload with the checkbox checked off and the text crossed out.
+4. If you wish to uncheck a step, you can click a checked checkbox and the page will reload with that checkbox unchecked and the text no longer crossed out.

 * Users can change their language preferences
 * Users can share roadmaps to others using the app